OAXG/OAXG/README.md

 - 👋 Hi, I’m @OAXG
 - 👀 I’m interested in Web, Application
-- 🌱 I’m currently learning Python, C++
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...